bakarjani476/Sakila-database-analysis-in-R/README.md

 # Sakila Database Analysis – R & Git

 This project contains SQL-style data analysis performed in **R** using the `data.table` package.
-The assignment uses tables from the **MySQL Sakila database** and demonstrates data querying, joins, aggregation, plotting, and Git version control.
+The project uses tables from the **MySQL Sakila database** and demonstrates data querying, joins, aggregation, plotting, and Git version control.

 ---